You’re not alone if you have questions about your blood pressure.

 But scientists have found that GSE can do much more.
 Through research, grape seed extract is racking up a long list of potential benefits for helping to support your:

-- Cardiovascular health, including healthy blood pressure*
+- Cardiovascular health, including healthy blood pressure already in the normal range*

-- Healthy, normal blood sugar levels*
+- Healthy blood sugar levels already in the normal range*

 - Mental sharpness as you age*